Madeeha-Anjum/multi-tenancy-system/README.md

     - check app.config.settings.py for more environment variables

 6. Create a postgres database
-   - Follow the steps in the [./.guide/database/local_database_setup.md](./.guide/database/local_database_setup.md)
+   - Follow the steps in the ./.guide/database/local_database_setup.md
    - folder to create a postgres database locally using Docker.

-7. Run alembic migrations:
+7. Run alembic migrations and check your database for the tables created: `schemas->tables`

     ```bash
     alembic upgrade head
     ```

-    See [Databases Information](./_setup_guide/database/database_structure.md) for more information on the database structure.
+    See [Databases Information](.guide/database/database_structure.md) for more information on the database structure.

 8. Run management commands to create your first tenants:
-    For example, to create a tenant with the name `company1` and the domain `company1.example.com`, run the following command:
+    For example, to create a tenant with the name `company1` and the domain `company1.example.com`.Check your database for the new tenant created:

     ```bash
         python manage.py tenant create_tenant company1 company1 company1.localhost